paulafortuna/IP-M_abusive_models_generalize/README.md

 In this work we test the generalization of models trained with abusive and harms related datasets.
-As this was a very complex experiment with different phases this repository aims at organizing a set of repositories needed for all these experiments.
+As this was a very complex set of experiments with different phases, this here we organize different repositories.
 (Next time I will try to do a more organized software engineer tidy approach :).

 ## Datasets